CNA vs. LVN

 To become an LVN or an LPN, you must complete an approved educational program and obtain a nursing license.
 Most LVN programs are offered at technical schools and community colleges.
 Your Vocational Nursing program will include subjects such as nursing, biology, and pharmacology.
 Additionally, all programs feature supervised clinical experience.
 Check with your state board of nursing to find a list of approved programs.

-Those who graduate from a state-approved program are eligible to sit for the National Council Licensure Examination (NCLEX-PN).
+Those who graduate from a state-approved program are qualified to sit for the National Council Licensure Examination (NCLEX-PN).
 Learn more about the NCLEX-PN exam and the state boards of nursing with the National Council of State Boards of Nursing.

 Some LVNs may also pursue certification in areas like gerontology or intravenous (IV) therapy.
 Plus, some employers may seek candidates who are trained to provide CPR.